ant-uni-bremen/polar-codes/README.md

 ```
 in every terminal you open.
 Or put this in your `.bashrc` or `.zshrc` or your shell config file.
 The `/usr/local` part in the lines above must match your `CMAKE_INSTALL_PREFIX`.
 You can set this to any path with `cmake -DCMAKE_INSTALL_PREFIX=/your/custom/fancy/install/prefix ..`.
 A more permanent solution needs further consideration because of the interaction between different system components.

+## Benchmark
+Theoretically, there is `libbenchmark-dev` in Ubuntu 20.04 but we need a newer [benchmark](https://github.com/google/benchmark) version.
+Thus, we must build and install from source.

 ## License and Referencing
 This program is licensed under the GPLv3+ license.